Loading NuWatt Energy...

 Expired Dec 2025

-Two still active for homeowners, one expired, and two available through specific structures.
+One still active for homeowners (the property tax exemption), several expired, and one available through specific financing structures.

 ~$381/year